 So the movies by the Coen brothers contain smoking, lots of smoking.
 Everyone already knows that.
-However, I think very few people seem to notice precisely how much tobacco & related paraphernalia is actually contained within the walls of the Coen brothers’ 17 feature films compared to other popular or mainstream movies.
-In my opinion, the movies of the Coen brothers contain far more individual appearances of tobacco than any director should need to tell a compelling story.
+However, I think very few people seem to notice precisely how much tobacco & related paraphernalia is actually contained within the walls of the Coen brothers’ 17 feature films.
+Compared to other popular or mainstream movies, the movies of the Coen brothers contain far more individual appearances of tobacco than any director should need to tell a compelling story, in my opinion.
 The ugly truth is that these 17 wonderfully inspired films made by the Coen brothers are littered with countless instances of tobacco.
 Countless, that is, until now.

 Yeah… I actually counted them all.

 After many many months of work carefully spent watching each film, I actually counted out every time a tobacco-related item was depicted onscreen within the walls of a Coen brothers’ movie.
 Unbelievably, among the Coen brothers’ 17 films to date I have personally discovered a total of 4165 instances of tobacco.
 Yes, well over 4,000 individual shots or cuts or edits where tobacco & related paraphernalia actually appeared.